rosettatype/design-regression/README.md

 # Design Regression

-Design Regression is a mini journal (a journalette) publishing texts that are about design for reading and reading-related research.
+Design Regression is a journalette (mini journal) publishing texts that are about design for reading and reading-related research.
 It aims for the hard-to-get blend of approachability with seriousness and relevance to practice.

 ## Licence